CYKAKAKA/Final-Project/README.md

 ## Instructions on how to use the program:
+### Only Scenario1.py and Scenario2.py are executable.
+And the Function.py is the module used in these two programs.

-- Scenario 1:
+- Scenario1.py:
-  Input the map scale, number of orders are waiting and the previous order location.
+  Input 'the map scale', 'number of orders are waiting' and 'the previous order location'.
 Then the program will form a panda DataFrame that includes the probability of wait and deliver now for each node on the map.

-- Scenario 2:
+- Scenario2.py:
-  Input the map scale and the number of order per day.
+  Input 'the map scale' and 'the number of order per day'.
 Then the program will form a panda DataFrame that indicates different number of delivery men, the profit and the order successful rate.

 ## All Sources Used: